tonyglandyl28/apigee_get_oauth_gcp_token/sharedflows/gcp-token-oauth/README.md

 ### lc.gcp-token

-Cette policy vérifie si une valeur existe dans un cache dont le nom est composé :
+This policy checks if a value exists in a cache whose name is composed :
-- nom de l'organisation
+- Organization name
-- nom de l'environnement
+- Environment name
-- nom du proxy
+- Proxy name
-- numéro de la révision
+- Revision number
-- nom de la target
+- Target name
-Si une valeur est trouvée alors on instancie la valeur de la variable _google-credentials.access-token_ avec cette valeur.
+If a value is found then we instantiate the value of the _google-credentials.access-token_ variable with this value.
-Cela permet d'éviter de demander un nouveau token si cette valeur est toujours présente (durée de cache encore valide).
+This avoids asking for a new token if this value is still present (cache duration still valid).

-** Les 4 étapes suivantes ne sont exécutées que si la variable _google-credentials.access-token_ n'est pas vide.**
+** The next 4 steps are only executed if the _google-credentials.access-token_ variable is not empty. **

 ### js.extract-credentials

-Cette policy permet d'extraire chaque paire clé/valeur de la variable *private.credentialsjson* (qui contient le contenu du JSON du service account).
+This policy extracts each key/value pair from the *private.credentialsjson* variable (which contains the JSON content of the service account).

 ### gjwt.generate-JWT

-Cette policy utilise les informations récupérées pour générer un jeton JWT.
-Ce jeton est inscrit dans la variable *output_jwt*.
+This policy uses the retrieved information to generate a JWT token.
+This token is written in the variable *output_jwt*.

 ### sc.gcp-oauth

-Cette policy demande à GCP la création d'un jeton OAuth à partir du jeton JWT généré précédemment.
-Ce jeton est inscrit dans la variable *callout-token*.
+This policy asks GCP to create an OAuth token from the previously generated JWT token.
+This token is written in the variable *callout-token*.

 ### ev.extract-json

-Cette policy extrait le jeton OAuth renvoyé précédemment et crée une variable *google-credentials.access-token*.
+This policy extracts the OAuth token returned earlier and creates a variable *google-credentials.access-token*.

 ### am.add-authorization

-Cette policy crée une en-tête *Authorization* dont la valeur est *Bearer * + le contenu de la variable _google-credentials.access-token_.
+This policy creates an *Authorization* header whose value is *Bearer * + the content of the _google-credentials.access-token_ variable.

 ### pc.gcp-token

-Cette policy met en cache la valeur de la variable _google-credentials.access-token_ dans un cache dont le nom est composé :
+This policy caches the value of the _google-credentials.access-token_ variable in a cache whose name is composed :
-- nom de l'organisation
+- Organization name
-- nom de l'environnement
+- Environment name
-- nom du proxy
+- Proxy name
-- numéro de la révision
+- Revision number
-- nom de la target
+- Target name